publisha/publisha.github.io/pages/about.md

 > **Note**: This image is taken with an external keyboard attached, so the soft keyboard is not showing

+### Using Flickr Images
+In order to get image from Flickr in the gallery section, I have borrows from [Phil Cohen's jquery plugin from here](http://phlippers.net/fancy-photoset/).

 ### Design of the site

 I based this look and feel on the [Lanyon theme from here][2b9a33ee]{:target="_blank"}.